lsh9295/lsh9295/README.md

                                      And I'm dreaming of becoming an Android developer.

-                                I'm not good at development yet, but I will study very hard.
+                                I'm not good at development yet, but I am studying very hard.

                                                        believe me...